 Matcha milk is basically matcha with milk.
 That’s it.
 BUT, I’ve made mine oh-so-delicious by adding in some other key ingredients like vanilla extract, maple syrup, and a pinch of salt.

-It takes me literally 20 seconds to make this drink and you’ll be surprised at how easy this drink comes together.
+It takes me literally 20 seconds to make it and you’ll be surprised at how easy this drink comes together.

 Vegan Matcha Milk